anthonyjoeseph/spectacles-ts/README.md

 ## TODO

-- get rid of need for `as const` assertion in 'Pick' tuple
 - separate 'immutable-ts/non-fp' module that returns `Retval | undefined` (rather than `Option<Retval>`)
   - (is that actually a good idea?)
 - generally the implementation is a mess 😅